 The Blue Squire is another of the skins that can be tracked all the way back to Fortnite Season 2.
 This one wasn’t quite as tricky to get as the Renegade Raider or Aerial Assault Trooper, though.
 All you needed to do to get the Blue Squire was buy the Season 2 Battle Pass.

 Despite how simple it was to get, people just weren’t really playing Fortnite back then, and those who did were more skeptical about spending money on skins or Battle Passes for a game that hadn’t yet proven itself.

 For a while, the original Skull Trooper was considered one of the rarest Fortnite skins.
-Having released as part of the Halloween even in 2017, it had not been seen in the shop for a year.
+Having been released as part of the Halloween event in 2017, it had not been seen in the shop for a year.

 The Honor Guard skin has only ever been available for those who purchase the Honor 20 smartphone.
 Just like the Galaxy skin, those who played Fortnite on their Honor 20 would have the Honor Guard skin added to their Locker.

 The racing jumpsuit look is rather basic, but that blue really pops.
 The skin was due to hit the Item Shop once the promotion had finished, but for whatever reason, this still hasn’t happened.